-Gill hits sparkling double century for India
+Gill hits sparkling double century as India beat NZ

-India v New Zealand: Shubman Gill hits double century in first one-day international
+India v New Zealand: Shubman Gill hits double century as hosts win first ODI

 Last updated on .From the section Cricket